 This Agreement shall be governed by the laws of Scotland and shall claim venue and jurisdiction for any legal action or claim arising from the contract between L’homme d’ecosse and the Client.
 The said contract is void where prohibited by law.
 Anyone in agreement with this contract and who has engaged in work with L’homme d’ecosse will be governed by the jurisdiction any and all procedures will take place in said country.

 Where one or more terms of the said contract are held to be void or unenforceable for whatever reason, any other terms of the contract not so held will remain valid and enforceable at law.

 These terms & conditions may change from time to time.
-The Client is responsible for reading L’homme d’ecosse terms and conditions at reasonable intervals (such as before they sign and agree to any and all contracts and/or make any and all payments).
-The terms and conditions are subject to change without prior notice.
+The Client is responsible for reading L’homme d’ecosse terms of service at reasonable intervals (such as before they sign and agree to any and all contracts and/or make any and all payments).
+The terms of service are subject to change without prior notice.